hyperledger/fabric/docs/overview.md

 # Overview

-Hyperledger Fabric is a robust and flexible blockchain network architecture that provides enterprise-ready security, scalability, confidentiality and performance.
-Its unique implementation of distributed ledger technology ensures data integrity and consistency, while delivering accountability, transparency and efficiency.
-As a permissioned network, the fabric delivers a trusted blockchain network, where members are assured that all transactions can be detected and traced by authorized regulators and auditors.
+**Hyperledger Fabric** is an implementation of a robust and flexible blockchain network architecture that provides enterprise-ready security, scalability, confidentiality and performance.
+Its unique implementation of distributed ledger technology (DLT) ensures data integrity and consistency, while delivering accountability, transparency and efficiency to the network.

+The key design features woven into the fabric fulfill its promise of a comprehensive, yet customizable, enterprise blockchain solution:

+- Permissioned membership provides a trusted blockchain network, where
+participants know that all transactions can be detected and traced by authorized regulators and auditors.
-Hyperledger Fabric separates chaincode execution from transaction ordering, which limits the required levels of trust and verification across nodes, optimizing network scalability and performance.
-Private channels provide multi- lateral transactions with the high degree of privacy and confidentiality required for competing businesses and regulated industries to coexist on a common network.
-The fabric incorporates a modular approach to blockchain, enabling network designers to plug in their preferred implementations for components such as ordering, identity management and encryption.
+- Channels enable multi-lateral transactions with the high degrees of privacy and confidentiality required by competing businesses and regulated industries that exchange assets on a common network.
+- The immutable, shared ledger encodes the entire transaction history for each channel, and includes SQL-like query capability for efficient auditing and dispute resolution.
+- Chaincode execution is partitioned from transaction ordering, limiting the required levels of trust and verification across node types, and optimizing network scalability and performance.
+- Modularity enables network designers to plug in their preferred implementations for components such as transaction ordering (consensus), identity management and encryption.

-In total, Hyperledger Fabric delivers a uniquely comprehensive, elastic and extensible architecture, distinguishing it from the alternative blockchain solutions.
-Planning for the future of enterprise blockchain requires building on a fully-vetted, open architecture; Hyperledger Fabric is your starting point.
+Hyperledger Fabric delivers a uniquely elastic and extensible architecture, distinguishing it from alternative blockchain solutions.
+Planning for the future of enterprise blockchain requires building on top of a fully-vetted, open architecture; Hyperledger Fabric is your starting point.

-**Attention**: The Hyperledger Fabric project team is continually working to improve the security, performance and robustness of the released software, and frequently publishes updates.
-To stay current as the project progresses, please see the **Communication** and **Still Have Questions?** topics.
-Your participation in Linux Foundation projects is welcomed and encouraged!